fencosoft/fencosoft.github.io/index.md

   "schema": {
     "productNumber": { // Define the name of the field "type": "int", // Declare a data type
-      "intMin": 1000, // The lowest value integer in the range "intMax": 9999 // The highest value integer in the range }
+      "min": 1000, // The lowest value integer in the range "max": 9999 // The highest value integer in the range }
   }
 }